The Application Process

 - The final team is not picked until after Stage 8: Documentation.

 - If unsuccessful, we encourage you to try again the following year.
-Feedback will be available in November (i.e. after all stages of the application are complete); contact the applications manager at email@example.com for more details.
+Feedback will be available in November (i.e. after all stages of the application are complete).
+No feedback will be available after November 30th, 2022; contact the applications manager at firstname.lastname@example.org for more details.

 The 8 Stages of Application